xiaorongY/Advanced-Machin-Learning-Project/README.md

 3. Set up parameters, which can be further experimented with
 4. Training the Policy network and save training results and videos

 In order to reproduce similar result, you just need to run all the kernels sequentially.
-Informations

 The highest score achieved by this model is 8.
-Below is an example of an episode played by our trained agent.
+Below is an example of an episode played by our trained agent attaining a score of 6.

 ![image](https://github.com/xiaorongY/Advanced-Machin-Learning-Project/blob/master/pg_reward%3D6.gif)